reelyactive/barnowl-minew/README.md

 Minew MG3 & MG4 Service Parameters
 ----------------------------------

-Use the following service parameters for the Minew G2 gateway:
+Use the following service parameters for the Minew MG3 & MG4 gateways:

 | Property            | Value                             |
 |:--------------------|:----------------------------------|